 Description:

-The H5Ocork/uncork/flush() and H5Fcork/uncork/flush() functions can be used to control the flushing of entries from a file's metadata cache.
+The H5O/H5Fenable/disable_mdc_flushes() and associated H5Xflush() functions can be used to control the flushing of entries from a file's metadata cache.
 Metadata cache entries can be controlled at both the individual HDF5 object level (datasets, groups, named datatypes) and the entire metadata cache level.
-Corking prevents an object or cache's dirty metadata entries from being flushed from the cache by the usual cache eviction/flush policy.
+The function prevents an object or cache's dirty metadata entries from being flushed from the cache by the usual cache eviction/flush policy.
 Instead, users must manually flush the cache or entries for individual objects via H5F/H5D/H5G/H5T/H5Oflush() calls.

 Note: